lromeraj/isbd-emu/README.md

 > **NOTE**: autocompletion is under development and does not support all possible command line arguments.

-Most of the command line samples showed in this `README` use the Iridium SBD environment.
+Most of the command line samples showed in this `README` use the Iridium SBD environment wrapper.

 # Running the emulator